 - Art is a tool for human development.
-Blue Dragon focus on respect, no pity; development, not charity; empowerment not dependency; collaboration, not control; massive interventions not quick-fix, underlines Skye.
+Blue Dragon focuses on respect, no pity; development, not charity; empowerment not dependency; collaboration, not control; massive interventions not quick-fix, underlines Skye.

 The circus classes

 - The discovery of new skills is an important part of this work.
-This is part of the recuperation and rebuild the youngers as a person, discovered their individuality.
-The circus classes are a completely new activity that stated with the FK exchange.
-It gives them the opportunity to physics activities, some sort of therapy and find a profession.
-Some of the students are also Hip-hop dancers who find the circus classes an incredible good tool to improve their dance skills, says Skye.
+This is part of the recuperation and rebuild the youngers as a person, and discover their individuality.
+The circus classes are a completely new activity that started with the FK exchange.
+It gives them the opportunity to physical activities, some sort of therapy and finding a profession.
+Some of the students are also hip-hop dancers who find the circus classes an incredible good tool to improve their dance skills, says Skye.

-50 youths are involved in circus theatre and urban dace activities
+50 youths are involved in circus theatre and urban dance activities.

 The impact of the circus project